CleanMachine1/tldr-page-creator/README.md

 Limitations:

-- 1 line of description for the main command (will be fixed later)
+- 1 line of description for the main command (will be added later)
-- Checking for user-given punctuation (planned to be added)
 - Lack of flags/arguments which can be used (planned to be added)
 - "Token syntax"
 - User specific errors (Open issues if required!)